Grief (induced by the abstract)

 My everyday time-waste routine involved watching at least one or two of Norm's videos.
 They were always in my recommended list on YouTube and I never got annoyed by its ubiquity.
 It's been over a month since he passed away and my routine has been hit with melancholic disruption.
 I am now recommended videos of various comedians expressing their shock and sorrow at his passing; especially that he kept his nine year 'battle' with cancer a secret.
 Kaufman seems to have inspired him in at least one other aspect.

 Norm had not put out any specials in a long time; even so the occasional word here and there in the plethora of podcasts had been reassuring, that there's flow still.
 Not anymore.
 But unlike most of his contemporaries we are not left just with a static composition but an iconic syntax.
 It's as if he used hours and hours of material that spans over decades to distill a predictable yet unique language structure that held his audience in wilful thrall.
-So much that his fans seem compelled to speak citationally wherever possible [3].
+So much so that his fans seem compelled to speak citationally wherever possible [3].
 This is a rare form of adoration that few artists, let alone comics, have achieved.

 -----------------------------------------------------